hyperfiddle/electric-fiddle/src/electric_tutorial/amb.md

 * `(let [x (e/amb 1 2)] (println x))` and
 * `(e/for [x (e/amb 1 2)] (println x))` ?

-YES, two major differences.
+YES, two major differences in semantics.
 Consider the more interesting:
 ```
 (e/for [x (e/amb 1 2)]
   (let [!a (atom 0)]